 The project is carried out simultaneously in 5 EU countries: Cyprus, Greece, Lithuania, Portugal, Italy.

-DigitACT is led by MITOS organization (Cyprus) and its duration is 24 months starting from May 2021 is the number needed on the website?Since our website is our dissemination flagship, I’d say yes.
+DigitACT is led by MITOS organization (Cyprus) and its duration is 24 months starting from May 2021.

 - To equip young professionals in the field of performing arts, namely actors and technicians, with specialised digital skills in order to permit them to adjust their work methodologies and outcomes to the pandemic conditions and to upgrade their professional digital presence as a means of more efficient cyber networking (aligned with “Economic Dimension” priorities of the New European Agenda for Culture adopted by the European Commission in 2018)